datahub-project/datahub/docs/how/search-over-new-field.md

 }'
 ```

 Once the ingestion is done, you can test your changes by issuing search queries.
-Here is an example query with response:
+Here is an example query with response.

 ```
 curl "http://localhost:8080/corpUsers?q=search&input=ai200" -H 'X-RestLi-Protocol-Version: 2.0.0' -s | jq